INTRODUCTION

 u) COALESCE

-This will gives the first non-null string.
+the first non-null string.

 Syntax: coalesce (strng1, string2, string3 … stringn)